When do you publish new reviews?

 Do you sell copies of the films you review?

 No. Think of this as fluffing.
 The reviews get you all excited and then leave you flat!
 If you want to fulfill your own happy ending you need to go out into the big bad world (or at least do some online shopping) and find a copy for yourself.

 How do you find copies of the films you review?

 Same way anyone else sources their personal viewing pleasures… on-line shopping, select “walk through the door into air conditioned comfort” type retailers and borrowing a hard-to-find copy from a friend or colleague.

-It’s amazing what you can find on Netflix, iTunes and Quickflix or even second hand DVD copies for $10 on the inter-webs.
-Think beyond that web site that sounds like a river in South America and you can often unearth real treasures at very reasonable prices.
+It’s amazing what you can find on Netflix, Stan, iTunes and Quickflix or even second hand DVD copies of long deleted titles for $10 (and less) on the inter-webs.
+Think beyond that web site that sounds like a river in South America and you can often unearth real treasures.
 Search!

 Some of the spelling of words looks kind of odd.
 Why is this?